sooriyaarachchi/pybites.github.io-src/content/challenge_js_time_scraper.md

 Summary: Coding Challenge to create a web scraper that calculates the total time of a Javascript Course.
 cover: images/featured/code-challenge-js-course.png

-Bob and I thought it'd be interesting to some code challenges.
+Bob and I thought it'd be interesting to do some code challenges.
 That is, Bob specifies the challenge and I complete it.
 Bob then goes through my code and makes any necessary edits/improvements to make it more Pythonic.

 This will not only improve my Python and his code review skills but should also (hopefully!) provide you with something interesting or at least entertaining, to read.